sandriu/osha-website/docroot/sites/all/modules/osha/doc_to_imagefield/README.md

 - if using another converter, please see configuration interface of the module

 If cannot convert file to pdf, check configuration interface of the module for more information

+Q&A:
+Q: When I save the node, I get this message: Could not convert @file to .pdf
+A: Please go to module's configuration interface and manually check in terminal the shell command

+Q: When I run the test line I get similar error to this: mkstemp("/var/www/.execoooMs34pw") failed: Permission denied
+A: Apache user home is owned b

+Server configuration:
+sudo yum install libreoffice-base libreoffice-headless libreoffice-impress sudo yum install ImageMagick